fkid009/stockcast-mlops/README.md

 - Extracts technical indicators and features
 - Trains regression models (Ridge, XGBoost)
 - Tracks experiments with MLflow
-- Versions data and models with DVC
-- Serves predictions via FastAPI
+- Serves predictions via a Streamlit dashboard
-- Visualizes results with Streamlit
 - Automates all tasks with Airflow
-- Prepares for AWS migration (RDS, S3, EC2)

 ---